In this article, we will tell you how to monitor CPU temperature in remote servers and computers that run Windows.

-In most cases, computer components do not overheat out of the blue.
-If you keep tabs on the situation, you can take the necessary measures before anything bad happens.
-So make sure that you monitor the temperatures and fan speeds in computers.
+Overheating does not occur suddenly and does not develop catastrophically within a short time, which means that it is possible to track the trend and take the necessary measures in time.
+So make sure that you monitor temperatures and fan speeds in computers.
 Thankfully, nowadays most motherboards have sensors for that purpose.
-The BIOS built-in hardware monitoring features are often useless, but you can easily find many good third-party applications to monitor CPU temperatures and fan speeds.
-The most popular of them are probably SpeedFan, CoreTemp, Open Hardware Monitor, Hmonitor, and Real Temp.
+The BIOS built-in hardware monitoring features are often useless.
+But you can easily find many good third-party applications to monitor CPU temperatures and fan speeds.

 The problem is, all of these apps are intended for the local computer, so you will have to instruct multiple users to check temperatures and fan speeds on a regular basis.
 In case of a server, you are out of luck, because you need to be logged in to use an app like that.